 White wines are often classified as light-bodied, full-bodied, and aromatic.
 This refers to the wine’s most notable characteristics and intensity on the palate.
 Aromatic wines are categorized by the actual grape profile.

-Many styles of wine fall into their category due to the characteristics they pick up during the winemaking process.
+Author Note: Many styles of wine fall into their category due to the characteristics they pick up during the winemaking process.
 Think about a full-bodied cabernet sauvignon with a lot of tannin texture.
 The oak barrels used will impart additional tannin texture and body.

 Another example is Chardonnay, which is not aromatic.
 When you smell butter or toasty vanilla you are taking in elements that are added during the winemaking process like malolactic fermentation and aging in oak barrels.
 These are not aromatics from the grape itself.